openhab/openhab-docs/configuration/items.md

 1. Through [Paper UI]({{base}}/addons/uis/paper/readme.html).
     Generally all 2.x version Bindings can be configured through Paper UI.
-    Other 1.x and legacy Bindings do not offer this path.
+    (Note that 1.x and legacy Bindings do not offer this option)

-2. Through text `.items` files in the `items` folder.
+2. Through text `.items` files located in the `$OPENHAB_CONF/items` folder.
-    Files here must have the extension `.items` and you can create as many `.items` files as you need/want - however, each Item must be unique across them all.
+    Files here must have the extension `.items`; you may create as many `.items` files as needed.
+However, each Item must be unique across all `.items` files.
-    Refer to the [installation docs]({{base}}/installation/index.html) to determine your specific installations folder structure.
+    Refer to the [installation docs]({{base}}/installation/index.html) to determine your specific installation's folder structure.

 Generally 1.x version Bindings can only be bound to Items through `.items` files.
-2.x Bindings can be used both ways.
+2.x Bindings may be configured using either method described above.

 **Assumptions for Paper UI:**
-The following content will discuss details of item definition on the example of `.items` files.
+The examples below assume that the user is using a text editor to create a `.items` file.
-While the way of defining an Item through the graphical interactive Paper UI is different, the elements and their nature of the Item definition are identical.
+While the way of defining an Item using the graphical, interactive Paper UI is different, the elements and the nature of an Item definition are identical using either method.

 **Editor Recommendation:**
 It's recommended to edit `.items` files using one of the [openHAB supporting editors]({{base}}/configuration/editors.html).
-Doing so you will have full IDE support with features like syntax checking, context assist, etc.
+Doing so will provide you with full IDE support including features such as syntax checking, and context assistance.

 {: #syntax}
 ## Item Definition and Syntax